 I am not alone in my affection for lilies.
-They are the world’s 4th most popular cut flower, right behind roses, chrysanthemums and tulips.
-Lily breeders and commercial growers have responded to consumer demand by introducing lilies in many different colors and styles.
-But many people only have eyes for one very particular variety of lily: Stargazer.
+They’re the 4th most popular cut flower in the world, right behind roses, chrysanthemums and tulips.
+But most people, whether they live in Kalamazoo, Paris or Tokyo, only have eyes for one very particular variety of lily: Stargazer.
 They ask for them by name and they’ll take no substitutes.

-To what extent does Stargazer dominate the lily market?
-At last count, Holland was producing more than 10 million Stargazer lily bulbs each year!
+How much does Stargazer dominate the lily market?
+Holland produces more than 10 million Stargazer bulbs every year!

-Most lilies — 98% of them — are grown for cut flowers.
+Most lily bulbs — 98% of them — are grown for cut flowers.
 These bulbs are forced in greenhouses and then cut, packed and shipped to market.
 No lily has ever been better at being a cut flower than Stargazer.
 Here’s why:

-- The bulbs are easy to propagate, which is important when you need to produce millions of them.
+- The bulbs are easy to propagate.
+This is important when you need to produce millions of bulbs at a time.

-- When the bulbs are forced, they typically bloom 2 weeks earlier than similar varieties.
+- When Stargazer bulbs are forced, they bloom 2 weeks earlier than similar varieties.

 - The stems are naturally shorter than most other Oriental lilies, which is good for shipping.

-- The bulbs typically produce 1 and often 2 extra buds per stem, compared with similar varieties.
+- Stargazer bulbs typically produce 1 and often 2 more buds per stem than other varieties.

 - Consistent demand means there’s always a good supply of bulbs and prices stay relatively low.

 Stargazer is just as popular with home gardeners as it is with commercial growers.
-This is partly due to name recognition, but it’s also because Stargazer is an excellent performer in the garden.
-It is reliable, compact, early blooming, and produces lots of buds on every stem.
-You can expect the flowers to be just as big, colorful and sweetly fragrant as the ones you get from a florist.
+This is partly due to name recognition.
+But it’s also because Stargazer is an excellent performer in the garden.
+It is reliable, compact and early blooming, producing lots of flowers on every stem.
+And the flowers you get at home are just as big, colorful and sweetly fragrant as the ones you get from a florist.